smokephisticated/smokephisticated/pages/bongs/bongs.md

 Now, for the cheapest in price, but still a very solid little pipe standing at 18 cm.

-Besides the charming design; this highly rated piece features an acrylic build (providing durability and light weight), and a removable metal downtube and bowl for very convienient cleaning.
-A carb hole on the side makes for easy clearing, and the included rubber carb stopper makes for air-tight pulls while torching your sweet supply.
-Fill water up to where the bulged lines intersect for the best results.
+Besides the charming design - this highly rated piece has a number of features, including:

+* An acrylic build (providing durability and light weight)

+* Removable metal downtube and bowl for durability convienient cleaning.

+* Carb hole towards the side for easy clearing of the chamber.

+* Included rubber carb stopper for air-tight pulls while torching your sweet supply.

+Make sure to fill the body with water until it reaches where the bulged lines intersect.
+This will provide the best pulls.

 Oh and don't let the simplicity of this piece fool you; this bubble bong has a 5-star rating stemmed from over 160 reveiws on Grasscity.